 My name is Jennifer Gibbs and I am the first grade teacher at Holy Family Catholic School.
-I have been in the teaching profession for fifteen years and at Holy Family for four years.
+I have been in the teaching profession for sixteen years and at Holy Family for five years.
 Throughout my career I have had the opportunity to teach in multiple grade levels within different school districts.
 I have gained so much knowledge throughout my career and have met so many wonderful colleagues, families, and students.
 I have been in a handful of school buildings, but consider only one “home”....Holy Family Catholic School.

 HFCS allows me to use my plethora of skills and experiences throughout the school building.
 HFCS gives me the opportunity to involve families in their student’s school life.
 It also gives me the openness to drive first graders to do their best and show me what they are capable of in all subject matter.
 My classroom is full of learning opportunities, amazing discoveries, wonderful discussions, loads of AHA! moments, dancing and singing, lots of technology, and more!